David J. Love: Professional activities

 Love is a Fellow of the IEEE.
 He has been particularly involved in the Signal Processing Society, Communication Society, Information Theory Society, and the Vehicular Technology Society branches of the organization.
-He was Editor (2008-2011) of the IEEE Transactions on Communications and was Associate Editor (2011-2013) of the IEEE Transactions on Signal Processing.
+He was editor (2008–2011) of the IEEE Transactions on Communications and was associate editor (2011–2013) of the IEEE Transactions on Signal Processing.

+Awards and honors

+Love is a Fellow of the IEEE, a Fellow of the American Association for the Advancement of Science, and a Fellow of the National Academy of Inventors.
+He received the IEEE Communications Society Stephen O. Rice Prize in the Field of Communications Theory for his work on millimeter wave communication and the Fred Ellersick Prize for his work on non-orthogonal multiple access.
+He won an IEEE Signal Processing Society best paper award in 2015 for work on massive MIMO.
+His work on body-area MIMO was recognized with the Jack Neubauer Memorial Award by the IEEE Vehicular Technology Society.